 - Charges for which you ask for an explanation or written proof of purchase, along with a claimed error or request for clarification

-You can dispute credit card charges by writing a letter to your creditor.
-You can use a sample letter at the bottom of this guide.
+Write a letter to your creditor.
+You can use the sample letter at the bottom of this guide.
 During the course of the investigation, you are not obligated to pay the charge in question, but you will have to pay the rest of your bill.
-You must send the letter to your creditor within 60 days, and the law requires them to respond to you — in writing — within 30 days.
+You must send the letter to your creditor within 60 days, and the law requires it to respond to you — in writing — within 30 days.

-How to dispute a credit card charge for bad service or services not rendered
+Bad service or services not rendered

-- Before you officially report your issue, the law requires you to try and work out the disagreement directly with the merchant.
-See if they are willing to provide you with a refund or some sort of store credit.
+- Before you officially report your issue, the law requires you to try to work out the disagreement directly with the merchant.
+See if the merchant is willing to provide you with a refund or some sort of store credit.

 - During the course of the investigation, your creditor may lower your credit limit proportionally to the amount being disputed.
 For example, if you are challenging a $500 credit card purchase and your credit limit is $2,000, the creditor may set your credit limit to $1,500 while that purchase is investigated.

-- The transaction must exceed $50
+- The transaction must exceed $50.

-- The consumer is required to make a "good faith attempt to obtain satisfactory resolution of a disagreement or problem relative to the transaction"
+- The consumer is required to make a "good faith attempt to obtain satisfactory resolution of a disagreement or problem relative to the transaction."

 How to contact major card issuers